technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 ##### Portalconfig.menu.sections.modules.layerSlider
 The layer slider module allows showing multiple layers in a row.
 This may e.g. be used to animate a time series of aerial imagery.

 The slider can switch between two modes in the interface.
-Layer slider type. `""player"` shows start, pause, and stop buttons, while `"handle"` uses a switch.
+Layer slider type. `"player"` shows start, pause, and stop buttons, while `"handle"` uses a switch.
 In the latter case, layer transparency is adjusted additionally.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|